robincornett/display-featured-image-genesis/README.md

 }
 ```

+If a post has no featured image of its own, and is assigned to multiple taxonomy terms which do have images assigned, the plugin will opt to use the featured image from the most popular term (the one with the most posts already).

 It seems that you can also include [conditional tags](http://codex.wordpress.org/Conditional_Tags) in the above, eg `$post_types[] = is_post_type_archive();`.

 ### The backstretch image takes up too much room on the screen.

 If you do not want the height of the backstretch image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
 Go to Appearance > Display Featured Image Settings and change the 'Height' number from the default of 0.
 The higher this number is, the shorter the window will be calculated to be.
 Feel free to experiment, as no images are harmed by changing this number.

-_Note:_ **Display Featured Image for Genesis** determines the size of your backstretch image based on the size of the user's screen.
-Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's screen, regardless of the size of that screen.
+_Note:_ **Display Featured Image for Genesis** determines the size of your backstretch image based on the size of the user's browser window.
+Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window.

 If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.